Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 Salami & Co.

 Salami & Co. is a dog-friendly cafe in Otley and they’ll treat your pet as well as they treat you.
-They do special puppicinos, doughnuts and venison sausages for your furry friend, and you can treat yourself to their all-day brunch menu, which includes dishes like peach melba waffles, baba ganoush and grilled cheese sandwiches.
-Finish it off with their bespoke blend Maude coffee and a Dumouchel sweet pastry.
+They do special puppicinos, doughnuts and venison sausages for your furry friend, and you can treat yourself to their all-day brunch menu, which includes dishes like Baklava waffles, butternut squash dhal and grilled cheese sandwiches.
+Finish it off with their bespoke blend of Maude coffee and a Dumouchel sweet pastry.

 Salami and Co, 10 Market Place, Otley, West Yorkshire, LS21 3AQ.